Doug types too much...

 Two and three days later, I was still rooting around for Advil.

 Larry Fine was my favorite Stooge.
 Moe often slapped him silly.
 In later life, Larry revealed they did not necessarily stick to Stage Combat methods.
 Larry got whacked a lot.
 Hard.
-In later life, the right side of Larry’s face was permanently calloused.
+In later life, the left side of Larry’s face was permanently calloused.

 The comedic perfection of Larry taking a slap was that he always acted like he never saw it coming.
 Moe could telegraph an impending strike for miles and Larry always acted surprised when Moe scored a direct hit.